 Listening is difficult.
 Having an open discussion with someone is almost a step into the unknown.
 We don’t know what they are going to say or share, or what direction the conversation might go in.
-We might worry that we won’t be able to help or give a solution, we worry that we might not understand – the list goes on.
+We might worry that we won’t be able to help or give a solution, or that we might not understand – the list goes on.

 Let’s use discussing mental health as an example.
 It can be hard to open up and talk about it, and it can leave the speaker feeling vulnerable.
-That is why it is important to treat anyone who is willing to talk with respect; they don’t just need people who aren’t afraid to talk, they need people who will truly listen.
-Remember, people want to tell their story, want to be heard.
+That is why it is important to treat anyone who is willing to talk with respect; they don’t just need people who aren’t afraid to talk, they need people who will listen.
+Remember, people want to tell their story, they want to be heard.

 It is often hard for people to share or admit to things if they are worried that someone won’t understand them, or will judge or turn against them.
-But by showing acceptance, a manager will show the speaker that they have worth regardless of what is said, done or felt, and that there is no judgement towards them.
+But by showing acceptance, you will show the speaker that they have worth regardless of what is said, done or felt, and that there is no judgement towards them.
 It is an act of valuing them for themselves.
 This can help increase their self-esteem and sense of worth.

 This can play a huge part in a conversation.
 Research has shown that if there is conflict between what is being said and the facial expressions that support it, it is the facial expression that will be believed.
 Positive body language is important: an attentive and relaxed posture, interested facial expressions, steady but soft eye gaze and nodding.

-This is a difficult one and we often want to jump in and fill that pause in conversation.
-But it is important that managers give the person time to think and to express themselves as they want.
+This is a difficult one and we often want to jump in and fill a pause in conversation.
+But it is important that you give the person time to think and to express themselves as they want.
 This last point is important, as it is also common to try and guess what the other person is trying to say.
 It can be fantastic when it is guessed correctly, but can be incredibly disheartening and frustrating when wrong, so it is best just to allow them to speak in their own time and way.

 Again, this is a really tough one and one many people struggle with, as it is common for people to only feel useful if they are offering solutions.
 But often what is most effective is just showing understanding and sympathy towards what the speaker is going through.
 They often just want to be heard.